What protections are offered by the wording “without prejudice”? Learn how “without prejudice” can affect your legal communications.

 Table of Contents

 The current coronavirus (COVID-19) pandemic is an unprecedented event, both in terms of public health, the economy, and the law.
-The Federal Government has responded to the epidemic by declaring a public health emergency under the Biosecurity Act 2005 (Cth), and the Health Minister has issued recommendations and directives relating to travel and gatherings, and by limiting the operation of certain businesses.
+The Federal Government has responded to the epidemic by declaring a human biosecurity emergency under the Biosecurity Act 2015 (Cth), and the Health Minister has issued recommendations and directives relating to travel and gatherings, and by limiting the operation of certain businesses.
 The Federal Government has also prohibited Australian Citizens from leaving Australia during this time, and barred cruise ships from entering Australia.

 Many people are concerned that they are being given confusing or contradictory information by the Government and the media.
 People who fail to follow a health directive can face significant fines, or even imprisonment.
 The Federal and State Government powers which have been granted through the declaring of the health emergency are broad, and often uncertain.